5 Ways to Become A Better Leader

 4. Show, Don’t Tell

 Better leaders show others what is required rather than simply telling them.
 Leaders should coach team members toward a more collaborative, committed work environment — without coaxing them.
 Leaders that control their teams to do certain things in certain ways will not get the level of engagement the leader is looking for.
 It also will not get your team accountable and feel ownership.
 Coaching is about helping the people you lead recognize the choices they have in front of them.
-People will then take a ownership over the direction of the project.
+People will then take ownership of the direction of the project.

 5. Ask for feedback